 Instead, he urged a more concerted effort to design “buildings in a way that minimizes the need” for air conditioning, through better insulation.

-Then there are the health concerns.
 German health insurance providers and doctors frequently caution that air conditioning can make humans more vulnerable to catching colds and may expose people suffering from allergies to mold.
 One of Germany’s largest health insurance providers, Barmer, released a warning last year and compared air conditioners’ “cold shock” to “weather extremes,” such as thunderstorms, which may worsen “sleep disorders, headache or circulatory problems.”

 Instead, public health officials said, Germans should consider opening their windows in the morning, dress accordingly and drink sufficiently.